KredeGC/BitStream/README.md

 ```

 # 3rd party
-The library has no dependencies, but does build upon some code from the [NetStack](https://github.com/nxrighthere/NetStack) library by Stanislav Denisov, which is free to use, as per their [license](https://github.com/nxrighthere/NetStack/blob/master/LICENSE).
+The library has no dependencies, but does build upon some code from the [NetStack](https://github.com/nxrighthere/NetStack) library by Stanislav Denisov, which is free to use, as per their [MIT license](https://github.com/nxrighthere/NetStack/blob/master/LICENSE).
 The code in question is about quantizing floats and quaternions, which has simply been translated from C# into C++ for the purposes of this library.

+If you do not wish to use float, half or quaternion quantization, you can simply remove the [`quantization/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/quantization/) directory from the library, in which case you will not need to include or adhere to the license for NetStack.

 # License
-The library is licensed under the [BSD-3-Clause license](https://github.com/KredeGC/BitStream/blob/master/LICENSE) and is subject to the terms and conditions in that license as well as the [NetStack license](https://github.com/nxrighthere/NetStack/blob/master/LICENSE).
+The library is licensed under the [BSD-3-Clause license](https://github.com/KredeGC/BitStream/blob/master/LICENSE) and is subject to the terms and conditions in that license.
+In addition to this, everything in the [`quantization/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/quantization/) directory is subject to the [MIT license](https://github.com/nxrighthere/NetStack/blob/master/LICENSE) from [NetStack](https://github.com/nxrighthere/NetStack).